farshaddavoudi/ExcelWizard/README.md

 }
 ```

-# Generate Single Sheet Grid Layout Excel
+# Generate Single Sheet Grid-Layout Excel

-For single sheet Grid layout Excel, it is as easy as passing the data (collection of a model like `var myUsers = new List<User>();`, remember?)
+For single sheet Grid-layout Excel, it is as easy as passing the data (collection of a model like `var myUsers = new List<User>();`, remember?)
 to the `GenerateGridLayoutExcel` method (or `BlazorDownloadGridLayoutExcel` in the case of the Blazor app).
 It will generate (download in Blazor) a very
 simple Excel filled with data without any Excel customization.